davidjameshumphreys/juxtweb/resources/consulting.md

 ### Consulting

-If you are considering Clojure on a mission-critical project we offer specialist advise for any stage of your project.
+If you are considering Clojure on a mission-critical project we offer specialist advice for any stage of your project.